Hengle/Nexus-Security.github.io/content/posts/2016-09-09-antihero-1026-mod-data-unlimited-money.md

 Become a master thief feared and respected in Antihero, a fast virtual board game.
 Use discretion, cunning and casual assassination to build the most powerful thieves guild in this gas-lit Victorian underground world.

 AN OBJECTIVE.
 NUMEROUS ENEMIES.
-Live a scripted campaign, face the AI ââin skirmish and play multiplayer rated PvP or not.
+Live a scripted campaign, face the AI in skirmish and play multiplayer rated PvP or not.

 DEFINE YOUR FRIENDS.
 Invite friends to play asynchronously or increase the pressure in a live match.
 Define a personalized "rules of procedure" and adapt the game to your tastes!